thanhn062/squire/README.md

 - Create help tickets with `/help`, with customizable inputs
 - Guardians can respond to and claim tickets in a private help board
 - Once a ticket is resolved, an archive post is created with the details surrounding the encountered problem and solution

-## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file

-`CLIENT_TOKEN` -> The discord bot's CLIENT_TOKEN used to login

-`clientId` -> The client_id of the registered bot

-`helpBoardChannelId` -> the channel ID where you want the help requests to go

-`resolvedTicketsChannelId` -> the ID of the forum where you want the resolved tickets to go.
-Must be a discord Forum channel.

 ## Authors